ankarion/blog/content/jsonb.md

 <div id="usage_table"></div>

 And suddenly our customer wants data science.
 Not the offline one - he wants it hot and concurrent.
-As far as we good at googling, we find python library that perfectly fits our (customer's) demands.
+As far as we good at googling, we find python library that perfectly fits our (customer's) demands ([pd][pandas]).
+After we've installed it (via [pd_tutor][installation guide])

 # Benchmarks:
 ## without jsonb at all